martin-wrede/Weather-App/README.md

 # Weather-App
-Progressive Weather-App with React JS, deployed on netlify.com
+Progressive Web-App with React JS, deployed on netlify.com